Schaka/TBC-research/README.md

 # Credits
-Big thanks to Tsu from Atlantiss.eu for providing all information regarding the Dark Portal Opening Event
+Big thanks to Tsu from Atlantiss.eu for providing all information regarding the "Dark Portal Opens" Event